How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 Step 6: Complete the M365 Admin Consent Flow (2026 Requirement)

-This step is performed by your Microsoft 365 tenant admin, not your Salesforce admin.
+Your Microsoft 365 tenant admin does this step, not your Salesforce admin.

-1. The M365 admin navigates to the Microsoft Entra admin center.
+1. Go to the Microsoft Entra admin center.

-2. Under Enterprise Applications, locate the Salesforce application.
+2. Under Enterprise Applications, find the Salesforce application.

 3. Under Permissions, click Grant admin consent for [your tenant].